Student and Campus Community FacilitiesStudent Life Facilities

 Cedar Crest College: Black Box Theater

 The Cedar Crest College black box theater project consisted of major renovations to what was formerly known as The Little Theater, which served the college as a traditional black box theater and classroom.
 In order to maximize its use for the college, the space was gutted and new and additional seating was added, black-out curtains were installed, a new HVAC system was designed for the space and new AV and IT equipment were added along with new flooring and paint.

 Cedar Crest College: Dining Commons

-Skepton Construction served as Construction Manager in the renovation of this existing 6,000 square foot dining facility located in Tompkins Hall at Cedar Crest College in Allentown, PA.
-This project was constructed while classes were in session in a fully occupied building.
+The Cedar Crest College dining commons project consisted of a renovation of an existing 6,000 square foot dining facility located in Tompkins Hall at Cedar Crest College in Allentown, PA.
+Skepton Construction served as Construction Manager on this project.
+The dining facility was constructed while classes were in session in a fully occupied building.
 This $800,000 renovation incorporated high-end finishes including ACG wood panel ceilings, Nanawall glass folding partitions, Terrazzo floors and a European style 360-degree fireplace.

 Cedar Crest College: Residence Hall

 The Cedar Crest College residence hall project consisted of renovations to Curtis Hall, a mixed-use building which houses offices and classrooms on the lower level and first floor, and a residence hall on the third floor.
 The renovations to the approximately 7,000 square foot residence hall took place during the academic year while the building was still occupied with classes and meetings.

 The renovations consisted of the creation of two new lounges – one for the graduate residents and one for the undergraduate residents, a second laundry facility and a computer lounge with a student collaboration station.
 All three bathrooms received new tile floors and shower stalls along with upgraded toilet partitions and accessories.
 The common areas and individual student rooms received new LVT, carpet and paint.